This game has a prerelease article

 ...Well, all the articles here are, in a way.
 But this one moreso, and the article may contain incomplete information and editor's notes.

-The initial version of the game got scrapped and the project was completely re-done.
-Evidently, a very small amount of that version's content made it into the final release.
+The original production of the game got scrapped and the project was completely re-done.
+Evidently, a small amount of that version's content made it into the final release.

-A lot of the maps listed in them are boring tests/prototypes, but some of them sound like actual maps, and may have even been from the earlier CoD inspired Doom 4!
+A lot of the maps listed in them are boring tests/prototypes, but some of them sound like actual maps, and may have even been from the earlier Hell on Earth version of Doom 4!

 Unknown what vsp means, but there's a few maps listed here that seem to be related with the released campaign:

 - olympia_surface_west ("Olympia Surface West 1" and "Olympia Surface West 2")

 The name (and contents) of this list gives a hint that these maps belong to the older, scrapped Doom 4 campaign.